thibaultamartin/ergaster-docs/src/content/docs/learning/secure-connection-with-ssh.md

 - Take some text, use the public key to encrypt it, and only the private key will ever be able to decrypt the result.
 The public key can't be used to reverse the encryption it has performed.
 - Take some text, use your private key to encrypt it, and only your public key will ever be able to decrypt the result: this proves you are the author of the encrypted text.
 Since in practice everyone can decrypt the text you didn't really encrypt it: you signed it.

 Another way to see it is that your public key is what allows you to identify, i.e. say who you are.
-Your private key is what allows you to authenticate, i.e. prove who you are.
+Your private key is what allows you to authenticate, i.e. prove who you are, without ever disclosing the private key itself.

-Asymmetric encryption can be quite expensive (i.e. slow).
+Asymmetric encryption can be quite expensive (i.e. slow) and has limitations on the size of messages it can encrypt.
 This is why it is often used only as a first step between peers, to safely share a much less resource intensive symmetric key they will use during the rest of the exchange.

 You don't need to know much more about asymmetric cryptography theory to understand the stakes at play during a SSH fingerprint check.
+All of the above will also help you understading how to go beyond passwords for authentication!

 ## What happens when you log in with SSH

 When your ssh client tries to connect to your ssh server (i.e. when you type `ssh example.com` in your terminal), the server will present a public key to your client.
 Your client is going to lookup in its `~/.ssh/known_hosts` file to see if there is a match.
 If it's the first time it's seeing this host, you're going to get the same prompt as in this page's introduction.

-If your client trusts the key, it will use the server's public key to encrypt a secret for it so they can have a secure channel to generate a symmetric key for the rest of the exchange.
+If your client trusts the server identified by the public key, they will negotiate temporary session keys to protect the rest of the communication.
 If you're interested in learning more about SSH and the client-server dance, you read read [this Hostinger post](https://www.hostinger.com/tutorials/ssh-tutorial-how-does-ssh-work).

 ## How to check if the fingerprint is valid